Pier Paolo Pasolini: Films

 He wrote and directed the black-and-white film The Gospel According to Matthew (1964).
 It is based on scripture, but adapted by Pasolini, and he is credited as a writer.
 Jesus, a barefoot peasant, is played by Enrique Irazoqui.
 In his 1966 film Uccellacci e uccellini (literally "Bad Birds and Little Birds" but translated in English as The Hawks and the Sparrows), a picaresque—and at the same time mystic—fable, Pasolini hired great Italian comedian Totò to work with Ninetto Davoli, the director's lover at the time and one of his preferred "naif" actors.
 It was a unique opportunity for Totò to demonstrate that he was a great dramatic actor as well.
 In Teorema (Theorem, 1968), starring Terence Stamp as a mysterious stranger, Pasolini depicted the sexual coming-apart of a bourgeois family.
 (Variations of this theme were later done by François Ozon in Sitcom, Joe Swanberg in The Zone and Takashi Miike in Visitor Q.)

-Later films centred on sex-laden folklore, such as Boccaccio's Decameron (1971), Chaucer's The Canterbury Tales (1972), and Il fiore delle mille e una notte (literally The Flower of 1001 Nights, released in English as Arabian Nights, 1974).
-These films are usually grouped as the Trilogy of Life.
+Later films are comedies centred on sex-laden folklore, such as Giovanni Boccaccio's Decameron (1971), Geoffrey Chaucer's The Canterbury Tales (1972), and Il fiore delle mille e una notte (literally The Flower of 1001 Nights, released in English as Arabian Nights, 1974).
+These sex comedies are usually grouped as the Trilogy of Life.
 While basing them on classics, Pasolini wrote the screenplays and took sole writing credit.
 This trilogy, prompted largely by Pasolini's attempt to show the secular sacredness of the body against man-made social controls and especially against the venal hypocrisy of the religious state (indeed, the religious characters in The Canterbury Tales are shown as pious but amorally grasping fools) were an effort at representing a state of natural sexual innocence essential to the true nature of free humanity.
 Alternately playfully bawdy and poetically sensuous, wildly populous, subtly symbolic and visually exquisite, the films were popular in Italy and remain perhaps his most enduringly popular works.
 Yet despite the fact that the trilogy as a whole is considered by many as a masterpiece, Pasolini later reviled his own creation on account of the many soft-core imitations of these three films in Italy that happened afterwards on account of the very same popularity he wound up deeply uncomfortable with.
 He believed that a bastardisation of his vision had taken place that amounted to a commoditisation of the body he had tried to deny in his trilogy in the first place.
-The disconsolation this provided is seen as one of the primary reasons for his final film, Salò, in which humans are not only seen as commodities under authoritarian control but are viewed merely as cyphers for its whims, without the free vitality of the figures in the Trilogy of Life.
+The disconsolation this provided is seen as one of the primary reasons for his final film, Salò, in which humans are not only seen as commodities under authoritarian or totalitarian control but are viewed merely as cyphers for its whims, without the free vitality of the figures in the Trilogy of Life.